Boyd's Automatic tide signalling apparatus: Restoration of the Pilot House

 In 2013 an initiative by Coastwatch Scotland, a Voluntary Coastal Monitoring and Safety organisation, got underway in an attempt to turn the building into a watch tower for the benefit of the people of Irvine and visitors.
 In November 2016 the first stage was completed with an overall roof installed, new windows, a new door, the building re-painted and a radio aerial installed.

 Micro-history

 A Royal Observer Corps watchtower was based here during WW2 as the building gave a wide panoramic view of the Firth of Clyde.
-It is credited with the first visual sighting of Rudolf Hess's Messerschmitt 110 in 1941.
+It is credited with the first visual sighting of Rudolf Hess's Messerschmitt Bf 110 in 1941.

 In 2014 James Miller, a well known matchstick model builder, constructed a model of the 'Pilot House' using old photographs as a guide and presented this to the Scottish Maritime Museum as an addition to their collections and to assist with the museum's interpretative display regarding this unique structure.